Veterinary dermatologist. Everyone needs their own doctor! What happens at an appointment with a veterinary dermatologist

 • In what conditions is the animal kept (private house, apartment)?

-• Has the animal received any treatment for this pathology and what helped.
+• Was the animal given any treatment for this pathology and what helped.

 • What is your pet's diet, including treats?

-• What diseases did the animal have in the past and are there any health problems now, except for skin problems?
+• What diseases has the animal suffered in the past and are there any current health problems other than skin ones?

 • What medications is your pet currently taking?